learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 ```
 ask for input
 get input
+convert input to index
-if input is valid
+if index is valid
-  make the move for input
+  make the move for index
   show the board
 else
   ask for input again until you get a valid input